binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Brute Forcing

-The following brute force attempts were against the Dam Vulnerable Web App (DVWA) in the OWASPBWA suite running at IP 192.168.96.60.
+The following brute force attempts were against the Dam Vulnerable Web App (DVWA) in the OWASPBWA suite running at IP `192.168.90.60`.

-When it comes to brute forcing web applications, I noticed the failed attempts always took longer than the successful ones (when I told the tool to use a specific search phrase for failure) due to the fact that the failure text you told the tool to look for is found sometime before the tool has read everything in the response, as it would with a successful response.
+When it comes to brute forcing web applications, I noticed the failed attempts always took longer than the successful ones (when I told the tool to use a specific search phrase for failure) due to the fact that the failure text you tell the tool to look for is found sometime before the tool has read everything in the response, as it would with a successful response.

 Because there are so many web servers and web applications and they all do their login procedure differently.
 What I found that seemed to be the best way was to use an HTTP intercepting proxy (Iceweasel Tamper Data plug-in or better Burpsuite) and try several incorrect passwords and inspect the responses of each.
 Then try a known correct user and password and inspect the response.
 Now you just use the differing factor.
 Often there are several requests that occur before a successful log in (a POST followed by a GET in the case of DVWA) and I was wondering how the brute forcing tool would know how to combine the requests and responses of an unsuccessful and/or successful login attempt.
 The answer is, they don't.
 What I found though, was that there is usually a difference in the first response of the incorrect passwords to the first response of the correct password.
 For example, the incorrect responses may redirect the user back to the login.php page where as the correct response may redirect the user to an index.php page or similar.
 In this situation, you instruct the tool that a `login.php` means unsuccessful attempt and it will go looking for that string.

 Often with HTTP brute forcing you will have to slow the requests down.
-Most tools provide arguments for that.
+Most tools provide options for that.

 ##### Hydra